 A full profile for Cura a 0.4mm Nozzle with an e3D setup at .25mm layer heights .ini PCTPE can be downloaded HERE

-PCTPE was the first flexible filament we enjoyed printing.
+PCTPE was the first of the flexible 3D printing materials we actually enjoyed printing.
 We instantly began printing phone cases, bracelets, other wearable items since it was so much smoother and softer than the average PLA or ABS.
 This product is also great for parts that require brace impact or have a lot of vibrations since it holds its shape much better than the other three materials listed.
 While it definitely has its applications, we seem to find ourselves using FlexSolid more frequently.

 Strength: 7250 PSI, Elongation: 450%, Tg: 74C

 FlexSolid is an amazing elastomer from MadeSolid.
 It combines an incredibly high elongation to break and low durometer rating, making it one of the closest materials to rubber we have ever seen formulated for FDM printing.